RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 # ROMS

 ROM stands for Read Only Memory.
-ROMs are essentially digital copies of old game cartridges which allow you to play games on emulators (software that mimics your old gaming consoles).
+In a RetroPie context, ROMs are digital copies of games which allow you to run them emulators (software that mimics your old gaming consoles).
 There are many issues involving Copyright laws regarding the usage of ROMs, so in order to preserve the integrity and longevity of the RetroPie project, the download locations of ROMs will not and cannot be added to the Wiki.
 That being said, in the search of your childhood - Google is your friend.

 ## Transferring Roms